snxgrants/flashburn/README.md

 - [Contract](./packages/contracts/contracts/SNXFlashLoanTool.sol)
 - [Interface](./packages/contracts/contracts/interfaces/ISNXFlashLoanTool.sol)

-The `burn` function allows SNX to be swapped for sUSD on any DEX.
-This works by passing in the `exchange` (contract address to call for swap) and `exchangeData` (calldata to call contract with, for swap) parameters.
-The simplest way to handle this is to use a DEX aggregator like 1inch.
-For example, before calling the `burn` function you can fetch the [swap data from the 1inch API](https://docs.1inch.io/api/quote-swap#swap): [`https://api.1inch.exchange/v3.0/1/swap?fromTokenAddress=0xC011a73ee8576Fb46F5E1c5751cA3B9Fe0af2a6F&toTokenAddress=0x57Ab1ec28D129707052df4dF418D58a2D46d5f51&amount=11980809705297140381&disableEstimate=true&fromAddress=0x9f32BaFb9C04eBeF25AE36Cd702E664aca695688&slippage=1`](https://api.1inch.exchange/v3.0/1/swap?fromTokenAddress=0xC011a73ee8576Fb46F5E1c5751cA3B9Fe0af2a6F&toTokenAddress=0x57Ab1ec28D129707052df4dF418D58a2D46d5f51&amount=11980809705297140381&disableEstimate=true&fromAddress=0x9f32BaFb9C04eBeF25AE36Cd702E664aca695688&slippage=1) (swap 11.9 SNX to sUSD with a slippage of 1%).
+The `burn` function allows SNX to be swapped for sUSD on an approved DEX.
+The mainnet deployment has approved the [1inch AggregationRouterV3 contract address](https://etherscan.io/address/0x11111112542d85b3ef69ae05771c2dccff4faa26).
+A swap is done by passing the `exchangeData` (calldata to call contract with, for swap) parameter to the `burn` function.
+Before calling the `burn` function you can fetch the [swap data from the 1inch API](https://docs.1inch.io/api/quote-swap#swap): [`https://api.1inch.exchange/v3.0/1/swap?fromTokenAddress=0xC011a73ee8576Fb46F5E1c5751cA3B9Fe0af2a6F&toTokenAddress=0x57Ab1ec28D129707052df4dF418D58a2D46d5f51&amount=11980809705297140381&disableEstimate=true&fromAddress=0x9f32BaFb9C04eBeF25AE36Cd702E664aca695688&slippage=1`](https://api.1inch.exchange/v3.0/1/swap?fromTokenAddress=0xC011a73ee8576Fb46F5E1c5751cA3B9Fe0af2a6F&toTokenAddress=0x57Ab1ec28D129707052df4dF418D58a2D46d5f51&amount=11980809705297140381&disableEstimate=true&fromAddress=0x9f32BaFb9C04eBeF25AE36Cd702E664aca695688&slippage=1) (swap 11.9 SNX to sUSD with a slippage of 1%).
 This will return an object `data` containing the swap data.
-You can then call `burn` with `data.tx.to` for `exchange` and `data.tx.data` for `exchangeData`.
+You can then call `burn` with `data.tx.data` for `exchangeData`.

 To burn all sUSD debt, call `burn` with the `sUSDAmount` parameter set to the maximum value representable by the `uint256` type.
 In Solidity this is `type(uint256).max`, in ethers.js this is `ethers.constants.MaxUint256`.